dcamper/terraform-azurerm-hpcc-aks/README.md

 	* `kubectl get services`
 		* Show the current services running on the pods on the current cluster.
 	* `kubectl config get-contexts`
 		* Show the saved kubectl contexts.
+A context contains login and reference information for a remote Kubernetes cluster.
+A kubectl command typically relays information about the current context.
 	* `kubectl config use-context <ContextName>`
 		* Make \<ContextName\> context the current context for future kubectl commands.
 	* `kubectl config unset contexts.<ContextName>`
 		* Delete context named \<ContextName\>.
 	* `kubectl get services | grep eclwatch | awk '{match($5,/[0-9]+/); print "ECL Watch: " $4 ":" substr($5, RSTART, RLENGTH)}'`
-		* Echo the URL for ECL Watch for a just-deployed cluster.
+		* Echos the URL for ECL Watch for a just-deployed cluster.
+This assumes that everything is running well.
 * Note that `terraform destroy` does not delete the kubectl context.
-You need to use the `kubectl config unset contexts.<ContextName>` to get rid of the context from your local system.
+You need to use `kubectl config unset contexts.<ContextName>` to get rid of the context from your local system.
 * If a deployment fails and you want to start over, you have two options:
 	* Immediately issue a `terraform destroy` command and let Terraform clean up.
 	* Clean up the resources by hand: